stephbuon/digital-history/README.md

 on Linux:
  - open terminal
- - using package manager ------
+ - install git using your package manager (for example, `apt-get` in Debian or `sudo pacman` in Arch) with root privilages.
+  - for example: `sudo apt-get install git`

 on Windows:
  - Download and install [git for Windows](https://git-scm.com/downloads)